-Prerequisite: Advanced Two-Dimensional Art II Standards for Visual Art.
+Prerequisite: Advanced Two-Dimensional Art II Advanced Two-Dimensional Art III is a course based on the Indiana Academic Standards for Visual Art.
 Students in this course build on the sequential learning experiences of Introduction to Two-Dimensional Art that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
 Students explore historical and cultural background and connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
 They identify ways to utilize and support art museums, galleries, studios, and community resources.